birgelee/draft-caa-security-tag/draft-birgelee-lamps-caa-security.md

 A CA MAY still satisfy the **http-validation-over-tls** method even if it does not initiate connections to port 443 for HTTP challenges so long as either 1\) the connection initiated to port 80 serves a redirect to the same domain name over HTTPS at port 443 and the connection to the domain at port 443 servers a valid, trusted certificate or 2\) in addition to contacting the domain over port 80 the CA also contacts the domain over port 443 using HTTPS and the connection is established with a valid, trusted certificate and the same challenge value is observed.
 Operators of security-critical domains MAY choose not to permit this method since, unlike other cryptographic domain validation methods specified in this document, its security relies on the non-existence of malicious certificates for a domain at time of the creation of the security Property Tag in the domain's policy.

-3. **known-account-specifier:** For a CA to issue a certificate using this method 1) there MUST exist a unique identifier for a CA subscriber account that is communicated with the CA out-of-band, over authenticated DNS lookups, or in another manner that is immune to man-in-the-middle adversaries 2) the CA may only issue a certificate to an applicant that has authenticated itself to the CA as having access to that specified subscriber account.
+3. **known-account-specifier:** For a CA to issue a certificate using this method 1) there MUST exist a unique identifier for a CA subscriber account that is communicated with the CA out-of-band, over authenticated DNS lookups, or in another manner that is immune to man-in-the-middle adversaries, and 2) the CA may only issue a certificate to an applicant that has authenticated itself to the CA as having access to that specified subscriber account.
 A CA does not have permission to issue under this method unless both of these criteria are met.
 Once these criteria have been met, the CA MUST additionally perform a validation method that is compliant with the Baseline Requirements for the Issuance and Management of Publicly-Trusted TLS Server Certificates.
 One acceptable way of including this account identifier is with the CAA ACME account URI extension, defined in {{RFC8657}}, in an authenticated DNS record.